-US official and Saudi’s MBS discuss sustainable Israel-Palestine peace
+US security official discusses Gaza war with Saudi’s MBS before Israel trip

 White House national security adviser tours Middle East after Biden warned Israel about ‘indiscriminate’ bombing of Gaza.

-White House national security adviser, Jake Sullivan, has met the crown prince of Saudi Arabia to discuss the war in Gaza and efforts towards creating sustainable peace between Israel and Palestine.
+White House national security adviser, Jake Sullivan, met the crown prince of Saudi Arabia to discuss the war in Gaza and efforts towards creating sustainable peace between Israel and Palestine.

 Crown Prince Mohammed bin Salman (MBS) hosted Sullivan on Wednesday during his tour of the Middle East to bolster the United States’s influence in the region.